mahtokamal/Computer_Networks_Concepts/Ch_01_Introduction.md

 Example: A network with high bandwidth but high latency might allow large downloads but would struggle with real-time applications like gaming, where quick response times are needed.

+13. Quality of Service (QoS): A set of techniques used to prioritize network traffic and ensure that certain types of data, such as voice and video, receive the necessary bandwidth
 # 1.10 Ethernet Cable Color Coding
 **RJ45 Wiring Standards (T568A and T568B)**